trinity-lau/trinity-lau/README.md

 6. Number finder :mag:

-Find a two-digit positive integer that becomes 7 times smaller when its leftmost digit is removed.
+Finds a two-digit positive integer that becomes 7 times smaller when its leftmost digit is removed.

  Skills:
   - Python